thechnotom/python_utilities/README.md

 # Important Notes
 Be sure to include the directory containing this module in your PYTHONPATH.
 Modules in the package refer to other modules in the package, so it relies on this to be able to access the necessary functionality.
+Specifically, the <code>log.printers</code> module makes use of the <code>file.utilities</code>
+module.

 # Versions and Requirements
 Development was conducted with recent versions of Python 3.
-The package is guarenteed to work as expected with a Python 3.12 installation.
+The package is guaranteed to work as expected with a Python 3.12 installation.
 Development was done on a Windows 11 machine, but realistically it'll work on any OS.
 This is Python, not C.

 There are no external libraries used in this module.
-Any imports (with the of self-use) come packaged with a standard Python 3 installation.
+Any imports (with the exception of self-use) come packaged with a standard Python 3 installation.

 # Documentation
 See each module to see what is included in each module.
 I'm far to lazy